Māori culture: Archaic period c. 1300 AD

 These early colonists explored New Zealand to find suitable stones for tool-making.
-The main stone-source areas included Mayor Island, Taupo and Kerikeri for obsidian (volcanic glass); prospectors soon found pounamu (greenstone or jade) and pakohe (argillite) resources in the South Island in the areas of present-day Reefton and Nelson.
+The main stone-source areas included Mayor Island, Taupō and Kerikeri for obsidian (volcanic glass); prospectors soon found pounamu (greenstone or jade) and pakohe (argillite) resources in the South Island in the areas of present-day Reefton and Nelson.
 Basalt was later also found which is prospected to have a use in construction.
 Stone served in all aspects of Polynesian life: from chopping wood to cutting and slicing food, as anchors for waka (canoes) and for fishing nets, for retaining the heat in a hāngi, as drills using chert, and for stone clubs.
 These practices, well preserved at the Wairau Bar archeological site, were typical of East Polynesian culture at the same time.

 Two Polynesian artefacts link early settlers to Polynesia.
 One, a turret shell only found in the South Pacific islands, most notably in the Society Islands, has been reworked into a small chisel found at Wairau Bar and dated to about 1300.
 The other is a 6 cm-long Polynesian pearl fishing-lure found at Tairua in 1962.
 This lure has been reliably dated to the early- to mid-14th century.
 It was found at a typical small coastal moa-hunters' site which has been interpreted as an itinerant hunting camp (whakaruruhau).
 The discovery of Mayor Island obsidian on the Kermadec Islands, halfway between New Zealand and Tonga, strongly suggests that return journeys were made.

 The new land also provided new opportunities: Māori learned to use local resources like pounamu, native timber, harakeke and the abundant birdlife, producing practical tools or food, as well as beautiful ornaments and items of clothing.
 This adaptation to the opportunities and challenges of the new environment led to the development of the Classic Māori culture.

-Classic period c.1500 AD
+Classic period c.
+1500 AD

 Māori artifacts began to change around the 15th century from an East Polynesian style to one more recognisably "classic" Māori, a style which persisted well into the contact period in the 18th and 19th centuries.
 At the same time, Māori groups became less nomadic, more settled in defined territories, and more dependent on gardening as a food source.
 Reliance on stored food such as kūmara tubers meant that stores needed to be protected from marauding neighbours.
 The widespread construction of large fortifications called pā on prominent hills and spurs dates from this time, as evidence of the development of a more martial, tribal culture.
 Not all aspects of this culture occurred universally, particularly in the South Island where kūmara could not be easily grown.